Frequently Asked Questions About Hernia Surgery

 When Can I Travel After Hernia Surgery?

 Many patients travel from outside our community.
 After a brief period of observation, patients are generally discharged the same day, and may travel up to three to four hours to return home.
 Patients who come from further away may stay overnight in a local hotel.
 Surgeons can rapidly check the patient the next morning, releasing them to travel home by any mode of transportation, including air.
-Local hotels may offer reduced rates.

 Patients with incisional hernias or large and/or complex hernias may stay in the area for up to two days after surgery.
 Please discuss this with your surgeon prior to making final arrangements.